vishal423/generator-jhipster-standalone-profile/README.md

 # generator-jhipster-standalone-profile [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url] [![code style: prettier][prettier-image]][prettier-url]
-> Adds Standalone profile support in Jhipster applications
+> Adds Standalone profile support in JHipster applications

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) module, that is meant to be used in a JHipster application.
-During development, especially in micro-service architecture, to access secure micro-service endpoint, you often need to start `Jhipster Registry` and `UAA` / `OpenID Connect` server.
+During development, especially in micro-service architecture, to access secure micro-service endpoint, you often need to start `JHipster Registry` and `UAA` / `OpenID Connect` server.
 Horizontal scaling, security are not concerns during development and often adds an additional overhead.

 ## Services